ce2kettu/front-end-course/README.md

 `npm run deploy`

 ## Remarks
-- Use native web components or a framework even if you are doing a small interface mockup
+- Use native web components or a framework even if you are doing a small interface mockup.
-- Write CSS mobile first and not the other way around
+- Write CSS mobile first and not the other way around.
 - CSS grid seems to be the de facto in front-end web development nowadays.
 Back when I was still active in this field, it did not have strong browser support.
-- I usually design as I go, and that does not usually end up very well.
+- I usually design as I go, and that does not usually end very well.
 - I find that the exercise tutorial videos provided a wrong take on creating CSS media queries in Sass.
-They should be included within the initial block and not in a separate file.
+I think they should be included within the initial block and not in a separate file.
 This makes things 10x easier.
 - Write shared styles.
 E.g., header styles h1, h2, h3 and page layout setup.
 Makes it easy to keep styles consistent and make the site responsive.